-The recalcitrant question of the origin of Scythians seems to be one of sure key for the ethnogenic studies.
+The recalcitrant question of the origin of Scythians seems to be one of the sure keys for the ethnogenic studies.
 However, modern scythology has reached a dead end.
-Already in 1952, at the conference of the Institute of the History of Material Culture on the issues of Scythian-Sarmatian archeology, a "final" conclusion was made about the Iranian belonging of the Scythian language on the basis of the "achievements" of Soviet linguists, among which special merit belongs to V.I.
-Abaev (MELUKOVA A.I.
-1989, 37).
-Further studies of archaeologists gave reason to believe that the conclusion was hasty.
-But with all doubts, they can not refute linguists, and now the scythology is practically trampled on the spot.
+Still in 1952, at the conference of the Institute of the History of Material Culture on the issues of Scythian-Sarmatian archeology, a "final" conclusion was made about the Iranian belonging of the Scythian language on the basis of the "achievements" of Soviet linguists, among which special merit belongs to V.I.
+Abaev [MELUKOVA A.I.
+1989, 37].
+Further studies by archaeologists gave reason to believe that the conclusion was hasty.
+But with all doubts, they can not refute linguists, and now the scythology is practically is tramping in place.

-The fact that one archeology is unable to solve the problem of the ethnicity of the Scythians is understandable.
+The fact that archaeology itself is unable to solve the problem of the ethnicity of the Scythians is understandable.
 However, linguists are not in a hurry to change their point of view, as shown by the recently published large work devoted to the early Scythian culture, in which there is not a single word about the ethnicity of the Scythians, only a reference to Herodotus, supposedly they came in the steppes of Ukraine from the east (DARAGAN N.M.
 2011).
 The interrelation between archaeologists and linguists in scythology is as follows:

 It turned out that the scythologists B. N, Grakov, M. I. Artamonov, A. P. Smirnov, I. G. Aliev, V. Yu.
 Murzin, and many other bona fide archaeologists got captivated by Iranist linguists though they knew that according to archaeological, ethnographic and other data, Andronov people, Scythians, Saks, Massagets, Sarmatians, Alans were not Iranians, but since the linguists "proved" their Iranian-speaking feature, they are forced to recognize these tribes as Iranian-speaking.
-A kind of vicious circle formed: some archaeologists accepted the linguistic version of Iranian-speaking nature of the named tribes as a scientific truth; and linguists, in turn, are based on the results obtained by archaeologists during excavations: as soon as these find object of the "Scythian type", they immediately declare them to be belonging to the Iranian-speaking tribes (LAYPANOV K.T., MIZIEV I.M.
+A kind of vicious circle formed: some archaeologists accepted the linguistic version of the Iranian-speaking nature of the named tribes as a scientific truth; and linguists, in turn, based on the results obtained by archaeologists during excavations: as soon as these found objects of the "Scythian type", they immediately declare them to be belonging to the Iranian-speaking tribes (LAYPANOV K.T., MIZIEV I.M.
 2010: 4).

-It looks rather strange that linguists who are firmly convinced that the Scythians were Iranian-speakers do not attach importance to the fact that Herodotus, who knew the Persian language well, do not say anywhere about the similarity of the Scythian language to Persian.
+It looks rather strange that linguists who are firmly convinced that the Scythians were Iranian-speakers do not attach importance to the fact that Herodotus, who knew the Persian language well, does not say anywhere about the similarity of the Scythian language to Persian.
 This alone should have led them to doubt the long-accepted dogma, but they continue to repeat the authoritative statements of their predecessors, who simply solved the problem.
-With the inconsistency of linguistics, the scythologists repeatedly came back to the reports of ancient historians and continue to play them in their works, sometimes, lacking new ideas, wrote in artistic form for greater persuasiveness (KOLOMOYSKIY IGOR.
+With the inconsistency of linguistics, the scythologists repeatedly came back to the reports of ancient historians and continue to play them in their works, sometimes, lacking new ideas, writing in artistic form for greater persuasiveness (KOLOMOYTSEV IGOR.
 2005; MURZIN V.Yu., PETKOV S.V.
 2012 a.o).
-However, no one wonders why ancient historians consider the Scythians and Cimmerians to be different peoples despite the common territory and way of life.
+However, no one wonders why ancient historians consider the Scythians and Cimmerians to be different peoples despite their common territory and way of life.
 They could see the difference between them only in the language.
 If both of them were Iranian-speaking, there would be no reason to consider them different peoples, as the difference in dialects was elusive for them.

 … – the search for "noble ancestors", the origin of which could exalt the wounded people in their own eyes and the eyes of their neighbors.
 The Ossetians, in the person of their archaeologists, strongly support their origin from the Scythians, although in fact they are related to the Sarmatians akin to the Scythians (KLEYN L.S.
 1993: 67).

-… that simplistic understanding of "Scythian triad" as an ethnic marker contradicts scientific facts and enters into the circle of the Scythian culture deliberately "not-Scythian elements".
-The "triad" is actually a category over-ethnic showing an example of prestige-sign system of elements, the material culture of the peoples of diverse ethnicity (YABLONSKIY L.T.
+… that simplistic understanding of the "Scythian triad" as an ethnic marker contradicts scientific facts and enters into the circle of the Scythian culture deliberately "not-Scythian elements".
+The "triad" is actually a category of over-ethnic showing an example of the prestige-sign system of elements, the material culture of the peoples of diverse ethnicity (YABLONSKIY L.T.
 2001: 59).

 The hypotheses of scientists have a number of significant differences, "as the location of the original habitat area of the Scythians and the time of their appearance in the northern Black Sea region, the ethnic and cultural relations between the Scythians and Cimmerians, paths and nature of penetration of both peoples in the Near East, etc." (POGREBOVA M.N., RAYEVSKIY D.O., 1992: 7).
 It is logical to assume that the common elements in the Scythian culture would have to occur at an earlier stage of its development, but it is not so:

 How can we talk about the early Scythian culture, at least on the scale of the Northern Black Sea, while there are some "Scythian" types present only in the Steppe, and others only in the Forest-steppe?
 (ROMANCHUK ALEXEY A. 2004, 383).